Can Excessive Notices and Emails Amount to Age Discrimination?

 Invalid Rent Increase Doesn’t Guarantee a Refund: Janover v Liberman [2025] VCAT 264

 Can a renter get their money back after paying under an invalid rent increase notice?
-In Janover v Liberman [2025] VCAT 264, the Tribunal said no — despite the notice being technically non-compliant.
+VCAT says no — despite the notice being technically non-compliant.
 This case dives into the difference between invalidity and actual loss, and why VCAT refused to order a refund.
 Castellan unpacks the ruling and explains why property managers shouldn’t get complacent.

 ![Section 91ZK - Threat and Intimidation Notices: Chan v OCN [2025] VCAT 472](https://images.squarespace-cdn.com/content/v1/66d574921f14f5225f74a31a/1749623423443-849P1I8CY3B0TNKARO2C/Section+91ZK+-+Chan.png)